 Step 2: Use a Focus Keyword

-Speechwriters will tell you that the best approach to writing an effective speech is to begin by determining what you want your audience to walk away remembering and condense it into a few memorable words.
-The same is true with WordPress SEO, and Plugins such as Yoast SEO can help you tell visitors and search engines what they can expect from the web page by using concise terms.
+Speechwriters will tell you that the best approach to writing an effective speech begins by determining what you want your audience to walk away from remembering and condense it into a few memorable words.
+The same is true with WordPress SEO, and Plugins such as Yoast SEO can help you tell visitors and search engines what they can expect from the web page using concise terms.

-Google and other search engines are computer algorithms, and as such, they must follow a set of steps to accomplish their task.
+Google and other search engines are computer algorithms, so they must follow a set of steps to accomplish their task.
 You can help direct that output by always using focus keywords or focus keyphrases that describe your page or post the best.
-Focus keywords (not to be confused with meta keywords) are the search terms you want to rank for and can be thought of as a name tag for the web page.
+Focus keywords (not to be confused with meta keywords) are the search terms you want to rank for and can be considered a name tag for the web page.